freerange/site/soups/blog/show-and-tell-22.snip.markdown

 Show and Tell 22
 ================

 This meeting was held at the [Cittie of Yorke][] on 13th July.
-It was a bit of a quiet one with just Chris, Ben and me in attendance, but enjoyable none-the-less.
-It was the first one Chris had been to since he returned from the Antipodes.
-The pub was initially pretty busy with the after-work crowd, but it wasn't long before we were safely ensconced in a cosy little booth of our own.
+It was a bit of a quiet one with just [Chris][], [Ben][] and me in attendance, but enjoyable none-the-less.
+It was also the first one Chris had been to since he returned from the Antipodes.
+The pub was initially pretty busy with the after-work crowd, but fortunately we found seats OK.

-## Ben's game
+## SpriteKit

-TODO: Ben showed us a game he'd built as part of doing some online course.
+Ben had been working through the [SpriteKit tutorial][] and showed us one of the games in the tutorial, a physics puzzle game called "Cat Nap", which looked pretty good.
+Ben is thinking about using SpriteKit to build a game for his kids related to pocket money.

 ## Sub hunt